moxiegirl/swarm/docs/index.md

 <!--[metadata]>
 +++
-title = "Docker Swarm"
-description = "Swarm: a Docker-native clustering system" keywords = ["docker, swarm,  clustering"]
+title = "Cluster Docker with Swarm " description = "Swarm: a Docker-native clustering system" keywords = ["docker, swarm,  clustering"]
 [menu.swarm]
 identifier="swarm_workw_swarm"
+weight=-99
 +++
 <![end-metadata]-->

-# Docker Swarm
+# Cluster Docker with Swarm

 Docker Swarm is native clustering for Docker.
 It turns a pool of Docker hosts into a single, virtual Docker host.
 Because Docker Swarm serves the standard